ruenahcmohr/OneBit/readme.txt

   test 7, set NC, jump A-1
   test 7, set NC, jump A+1

+  (repeat F clear)
-  Repeat the last instruction if i is clear
+  Repeat the last instruction if F is clear
   1 is written to the NC output

 -------------------------------------------------------------------------